codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 1. Switch to either the **List View** or to the **Topology View**.
 1. **List view**:
     * Do one of the following:
-      * To the right of the row with the Runtime to upgrade, click the context menu and select **Upgrade**.
+      * To the right of the row with the Runtime to upgrade, click the context menu and select **Uninstall**.
       * Click the Runtime name, click the context-menu on the top-right, and then select **Uninstall**.

   {% include